 PhD Thesis procedures

-During Stage II of the doctoral degree, the student selects a thesis supervisor and a thesis supervisory committee consisting of two additional faculty.
-The thesis supervisor and at least one other member of the proposed thesis committee should be full-time art education faculty members holding a doctorate.
-The third (and additional members if warranted) may be another full-time art education faculty member or a faculty member from outside the Art Education Department.
-This proposed committee must then be approved by the Doctoral Advisory Committee prior to the thesis proposal meeting.
+During Stage II of the doctoral degree, the student selects a Thesis Supervisor and a Thesis Supervisory Committee consisting of two additional faculty.
+Full-time permanent faculty in Art Education at Concordia University, holding a terminal degree, and who hold the rank of Assistant Professor, Associate Professor or Professor are eligible to supervise student.
+The Thesis Supervisor and at least one other member of the proposed thesis committee should be full-time art education faculty members holding a doctorate.
+The third (and additional members if warranted) may be another full-time art education faculty member or a faculty member from outside the Art Education Department or from outside of the University.
+The Supervisory Committee must consist of a minimum of three members.

 All research must conform to the University’s policy on the ethical standards for conducting research with human subjects.
-Ifapplicable, it is the responsibility ofthe student to submit a completed Summary Protocol Form (SPF) (long version) to the Thesis Advisory Committee along with the Thesis Proposal.
+If applicable, it is the responsibility of the student to submit a completed Summary Protocol Form (SPF) (long version) to the Thesis Supervisory Committee along with the Thesis Proposal.
 Once the committee approves both the Thesis Proposal and the Summary Protocol Form, the thesis advisor will submit a summary Protocol Form to the University Human Research Ethics Committee (UHREC).
 Once the UHREC has approved the SPF the thesis research involving human subjects may begin.

 Using the recording and notes from the proposal meeting, the student formulates a written summary of the results of the thesisproposal meeting and makes the required modifications to the written thesis proposal.
-When this is accomplished, the student brings the completed form and all required attachments to the Department Graduate Program Office, EV-2.631.
+When this is accomplished, the student emails the completed form and all required attachments to email@example.com and firstname.lastname@example.org.

 It is the student's responsibility to make sure that a copy of the: